NakajimaAkemi/NakajimaAkemi/README.md

-uni- 👋 Hi, I’m Bilel Arfaoui
+- 👋 Hi, I’m Bilel Arfaoui
 - 👀 I’m interested in Data Science, AI and IoT applications
 - 🌱 I’m currently learning Cloud paradigm and VDBMSs
 - 💞️ I’m looking to collaborate with other people that share similar interests and the same desire for personal growth